 Formally, we define $\calR$-\textsc{Shift Bribery} as follows. \begin{definition} Let $\calR$ be a multiwinner voting rule.
 An instance~$I$ of $\calR$-\textsc{Shift Bribery} consists of an election $E = (C,V)$, a preferred candidate $p \in C$, a committee size~$k$, a collection $\Pi = (\pi_1, \ldots, \pi_n)$ of price functions for the voters, and an integer $B$, the budget.
 We ask whether there is a shift action $\vec{s} = (s_1, \ldots, s_n)$ such that: \begin{enumerate} \item $\Pi(\vec{s}) \leq B$, and \item there is a committee $W \in \calR(\shift(E,\vec{s}),k)$ such that $p \in W$. \end{enumerate} We refer to such a shift action as a \emph{successful shift action}; we write $\opt(I)$ to denote the cost of the least expensive successful shift action. \end{definition}

-Following Bredereck et al.~\cite{BCFNN14}, we consider the most natural parameterizations by the number~$n$ of voters, by the number~$m$ of candidates, and by the minimum number~$s$ of unit shifts in a successful shift action.
+Following Bredereck et al.~\cite{BCFNN16}, we consider the most natural parameterizations by the number~$n$ of the voters, by the number~$m$ of the candidates, and by the minimum number~$s$ of unit shifts in a successful shift action.
+We summarize our results, as well as some previously known ones, in \autoref{table:results}.

-Now, we formally defined all central concepts and problems studied in this work, using this, \autoref{table:results} summarizes our and some previous results.
 The reminder of this paper is structured as follows.
 In \autoref{sec:general_results}, we present findings applying to the multiwinner context as a whole.
 In \autoref{sec:topk-results}, we present specific results for the voting rules SNTV, Bloc, and $k$-Borda.
 In \autoref{sec:CC-results}, we present our results for Chamberlin-Courant rules and their approximate variants.
-We conclude with a final discussion and an outlook in \autoref{sec:conclusion}.
+We conclude in \autoref{sec:conclusion} with a discussion and an outlook.